qbxlvnf11/BERT/README.md

 Description
 =============

-- Case of contextualized embedding model BERT (Bidirectional Encoder Representations from Transformers) utilization
+#### - Case of contextualized embedding model BERT (Bidirectional Encoder Representations from Transformers) utilization
 - BERT fine-tune etc.
-- Upload code as a Jupiter Notebook file (.ipynb) for immediate understanding
+#### - Upload code as a Jupiter Notebook file (.ipynb) for immediate understanding

 Contents
 =============

-#### - BERT fine-tune implemented by pytorch for multi class classification
+#### - BERT fine-tune
+- Implemented by pytorch for multi class classification
-#### - BERT fine-tune implemented by ktrain in keras for binary classification
+- Implemented by ktrain in keras for binary classification

 Datasets
 =============